 We previously determined the "card" number for the desired audio interface.
-Typically this will be 1.
+Typically this will be 1 unless you did something to change the ordering.

 Look in the "direwolf.conf" file for a line like this:

 ADEVICE plughw:1,0

 Remove the "#" from the beginning of the line.
 If the card number, found in the earlier step, is not 1, use that number instead.